42MTQ/AI.SLAM/Research/Hardware/Camera/CameraProposal.md

   - Weed targeting
 - Use the **ZED SDK + ROS 2** for navigation and mapping.
 - Use the **RealSense ROS 2 wrapper** for manipulator vision tasks and point cloud-based object detection.

+## Extensive Comparison Research on ZED VS INTEL

+Can be found under CameraRosIsaacVisualSLAM/Comparing